 The Docker plugin for LucidLink makes it really easy to mount LucidLink Filespaces in Docker containers.
 As this is an alpha feature, if you need help setting this up please contact our support team.

-This was a short overview of how to use the LucidLink Docker Volume Plugin, which, remember, is still in alpha and not for production use.
-That said, I can imagine LucidLink being pretty useful in development workflows.
-In fact that was the initial reason LucidLink was written -- to make it easier to share code bases across clouds, be it with developers or continuous integration tools.
+The Docker plugin allows you request the volumes built on top of LucidLink Filespaces by name, and no matter what host the containers move to, they will still be able to access the same data.
+In general LucidLink can be quite useful in development workflows.
+This was the initial reason LucidLink was written -- to make it easier to share code bases across clouds, be it with developers or continuous integration tools.